simplyfaiz/3D-Graphic-Renderer-Raylib/README.md

 * Open the folder in VSCode
 * Run the build task ( CTRL+SHIFT+B or F5 )
 * The game is in bin/debug/, Enjoy

 # Output files
-The built code will be in the bin dir
+The built code will be in the bin/debug dir

 ## Notes:
 Make sure to check the official raylib quickstart documentation and github for more information on how to build this game...

 # License
-Code is for review purpose only, No forking allowed (atleast yet)
+Code for reviewing purposes only, forks are disallowed.